jasny/persist-core/README.md

 aren't blindly casted.
 For instance casting `"foo"` to an integer would trigger a warning and skip the casting.

 ### Objects
-Casting a value to a model entity that supports [Lazy Loading](#lazy-loading), creates a ghost object.
-Entities that implement the Active Record pattern or have a Data Mapper, but do not support Lazy Loading are fetched from the database.
+Casting a value to an `Identifiable` entity that supports [Lazy Loading](#lazy-loading), creates a ghost object.
+Entities that implement `ActiveRecord` or have a `DataMapper`, but do not support `LazyLoading` are fetched from the database.

+Casting a value to a non-identifiable entity will call the `Entity::fromData()` method.

 Casting to any other type of object will create a new object normally.
 For instance casting "bar" to `Foo` would result in `new Foo("bar")`.